Yoga for better sleep

 • have at least 1/2 hour wind down time before bed and if you have a lot on your mind, write it out in your journal, or make your 'to do' list for the next day - and then let it go!

 For me breathing has always been a great help.
 The breathing practice for relaxation is a full inhalation, followed by a long exhalation.
-This signals your nervous system to relax.
-This can be combined with a mantra if you so choose.
+This signals your nervous system to relax and shift to rest and digest mode.

 It may take a while to find the right practices for you, but it's worth it.

-I will expand on the yoga practices next time with some basic instructions on how to do these.
+I will expand on the yoga practices with some basic instructions on how to do these in a future post.

 Aroha nui, and pō marie!